As a part of my future home automation called

 Currently, the devices are only sensors, but I plan to implement some actuators later.
 Everything communicates wirelessly with the help of HopeRF RFM69hw, I will write something on the PCB and publish them as soon as I have the time to do some minor corrections to the Eagle files.

 As it might help some other people, it is available on Github.
 I tried to keep things simple (who said stupid ? :p ), and easily configurable, but engineers always like complicated ways and it might not appear easy to everybody, just let me know!

 1. Communication protocol between sensors and the gateway

-Every sensed data is written in a structure, so the code add an ID and send the structure as is.
+Every sensed data is written in a structure, so the code adds an ID and sends the structure as is.
 The ID will help the gateway to copy it in the right structure then forward the values on the serial link.
 I tried to minimize transmitted bytes over the air, which implies, when possible, to use an integer instead of float; then the final receiver (after gateway’s serial link) will divide it.
 For example, a transmitted temperature will be 1640/100=16.40, 2 bytes saved!

-On the gateway's serial side, there is two cases:
+On the gateway’s serial side, there are two cases:

 - The node send some text, it will be outputted by

 [NodeID] Text\nThe node send data, it will be